Sinclair 'did not fully disclose facts' on Tribune merger: FCC

 WASHINGTON (Reuters) - Sinclair Broadcast Group Inc (SBGI.O) “did not fully disclose facts” about aspects of its $3.9 billion acquisition of Tribune Media (TRCO.N), the U.S. Federal Communications Commission said in an order released on Thursday that referred the issue to an administrative law judge for a hearing.

 Sinclair had sought to remove questions about three stations referenced in the order by dropping divestiture plans on Tuesday.
-The FCC said the judge will review if Sinclair engaged in misrepresentation or a lack of candour and if the deal would violate the FCC’s broadcast ownership rules.
+The FCC said the judge will review whether Sinclair engaged in misrepresentation or a lack of candor and whether the deal would violate the FCC’s broadcast ownership rules.

 Sinclair did not immediately comment on Thursday, but said on Wednesday “at no time have we withheld information or misled the FCC in any manner whatsoever with respect to the relationships or the structure of those relationships proposed as part of the Tribune acquisition.”

-Shares of Sinclair, the largest U.S. local broadcast station operator, fell 2.4 percent on Thursday and are down 19 percent since FCC Chairman Ajit Pai said on Monday he had “serious concerns” about the deal.
-Tribune shares fell 5.8 percent on Thursday.
+Shares of Sinclair, the largest U.S. local broadcast station operator, closed down 4 percent at $26.30 a share on Thursday and are down 20 percent since FCC Chairman Ajit Pai said on Monday he had “serious concerns” about the deal.
+Tribune shares closed down 4.6 percent at $32.49 a share on Thursday.

+Tribune, which owns or operates 42 broadcast stations, said on Thursday it “will be greatly disappointed if the transaction cannot be completed, but will rededicate our efforts to running our businesses and optimizing assets.”

+Three FCC officials told Reuters it is almost certain that Sinclair will have to withdraw its bid in light of the hearing.

 Sinclair said on Wednesday it will drop plans to divest stations in Dallas, Chicago and Houston to “expedite” the transaction after the FCC suggested the company would still control the stations.